What To Know About Kiln-Dried Firewood

 What Is Kiln-Dried Firewood?

+With kiln-dried firewood, there’s no wondering how long you should dry firewood before it’s ready to use.
 After a tree is felled and the wood split, it needs to dry out (or season) for up to 18 months to be useful firewood.
+The main difference between seasoned vs. kiln-dried firewood is time.
 Kiln-drying speeds up that process.

 Placed in a climate-controlled kiln, the wood bakes between 120 to 220 F with low humidity, typically for about three to six days.
 By then, its moisture content has fallen below 20 percent, perfect for burning.
 For comparison, freshly cut wood has a moisture level around 60 percent, while naturally seasoned firewood typically holds 30 percent.